Steve Call is Yorkshire based director and producer, his current TV series Up North is currently on EssexTV, we held an interview with him.

 Music has always been my first love and I only got into film making after I discovered how expensive a music video would have cost me for one of my tracks.
 Nevertheless I became hooked on movie making once I taught myself how to make movies.
 That was six years ago and I am still learning.

 Making films has now become my passion, from the first script draft to the special effects in the editing I love it all.
+I used to make films and then get them duplicated by a company like VDC Group so that I could show people my work.
 You get to see a project all the way to the end which is of great satisfaction knowing you have created something that many people will enjoy for many years.

 My first feature A TOTAL THUG UP was a great success in itself because throughout the years I made many shorts films and only did a feature to see if I could do it and learn from it.
 I leant.